dotnet/csharplang/meetings/2022/README.md

 ## Apr 11, 2022

+- Relax requirement that in a RAW interpolated string that you cannot have more than 2n-1 braces in a row (where N is the number of $ signs).  (cyrusn).  https://github.com/dotnet/csharplang/issues/5960

 ## Apr 6, 2022

+- Open questions with static virtual members (Aleksey): https://github.com/dotnet/csharplang/blob/main/proposals/static-abstracts-in-interfaces.md
 - Feedback on `!!`: https://github.com/dotnet/csharplang/blob/main/proposals/param-nullchecking.md

 # C# Language Design Notes for 2022